 When making decisions about settling a case and paying alimony, or after a judge has ordered someone to pay alimony after a trial, it is always important for the paying spouse to understand the tax implications of alimony payments.
 Alimony is considered an "above the line" deduction - meaning, it is taken directly off of the paying spouse's gross income, and the payor pays no taxes on that income.
 Rather, the receiving spouse must count alimony payments as income and pay taxes accordingly.
 Since there is no wage withholding with alimony, receiving spouses can find themselves in trouble when it comes time to file their income tax returns each year.

 Issues of alimony or spousal support can have far-reaching implications on the lives of both parents and children.
 You need an attorney who understands this aspect of Arkansas law, and can give you the right advice to make sure that you and your family are protected.
 Rhoads & Armstrong can help.
-Please call 479-254-0135 for a free consultation or connect with us via our online contact form.
+Please call 479-254-0135 for a confidential consultation or connect with us via our online contact form.